imbi-heidelberg/MetaNLP/paper/paper.md

 # Methodology

 The titles and abstracts to process must be structured in a CSV file where one row corresponds to exactly one publication.
 The CSV must have one column `ID` to clearly identify each paper, one column `title` containing the titles, and another column `abstract` where all the abstracts are listed.
 A column `decision` is necessary when the CSV contains training data to allow for supervised ML algorithms.

 **MetaNLP** then processes the CSV in several distinct steps:
 At first, the CSV file containing the titles and abstracts is read and scanned for missing values or empty strings.
 Words containing special characters or numbers are removed, upper case letters are set to lower case, and all unnecessary empty spaces are stripped.

 In the second step, each word is lemmatized.
 Here, we make use of the package **textstem** [@textstem].

 Following lemmatization, the words are subjected to stemming.
-The algorithm conducting the stemming is called Porter's stemming algorithm [@Porter1980], implemented via the the R-package **SnowballC** [@SnowballC], which itself is an `R`-interface to the C 'libstemmer' library.
+The algorithm conducting the stemming is called Porter's stemming algorithm [@Porter1980], implemented via the the R-package **SnowballC** [@SnowballC].

 In the final step, the document-term matrix is created.
 For each lemmatized and stemmed word, the number of appearances in the title